garage-education/data-engineering-projects/README.md

 5. **Simple Dashboard**
    - **Charts**: Churn rate by segment, predicted vs. actual churn.
    - **Use Case**: Marketing or retention teams filter high-risk customers for proactive promotions.
+11) Real-Time Streaming Data Pipeline with Kafka and Spark

+### Business Goal

+**Objective**: Build a scalable real-time streaming pipeline to ingest, process, and store data, enabling near-instant insights.
+**Key Insight**: Businesses can leverage real-time analytics to make data-driven decisions, enhance customer experiences, and respond to events proactively.

+---

+### Data & Dataset Description

+**Data Source**:
+[Random User API](https://randomuser.me/) for generating real-time sample data.

+**Data Format**:
+JSON payload containing:
+- `id`: Unique identifier for the record.
+- `name`: Randomly generated name.
+- `email`: Randomly generated email address.
+- `location`: A location associated with the user.

+**Data Details**:
+Generated in real-time with randomness to mimic diverse inputs and simulate production traffic.

+---

+### Expectations

+#### **Ingest**
+- Fetch data from the [Random User API](https://randomuser.me/) at regular intervals.
+- Publish the fetched data to a Kafka topic named `random_names`.

+#### **Stream and Process**
+- Use Spark Structured Streaming to consume data from the `random_names` topic.
+- Perform transformations:
+  - Parse JSON records.
+  - Filter incomplete or malformed data.

+#### **Store**
+- Persist processed data into Apache Cassandra for structured storage and efficient querying.
+- Use an appropriate schema with indexed columns like `name` and `location`.

+#### **Orchestrate**
+- Automate the pipeline using Apache Airflow:
+  - Schedule data ingestion.
+  - Trigger Spark jobs for processing.

+#### **Simple Dashboard**
+- Visualize insights from Cassandra:
+  - Message volume by time intervals.
+  - Distribution of locations.
+  - Patterns of invalid or malformed data.
+- Use lightweight tools like Plotly or Grafana.

+---

+### Use Case
+Real-time monitoring of customer activity or operational metrics with rapid responses to anomalies.
+For instance, tracking a sudden influx of users from a specific location or identifying a rise in incomplete data records.

 ---